rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: while experimental results suggest their algorithm is working, with 10% or more labeled data the performance benefit is minimal or none.
 They compare with one other method (Guacho et al. 2018) and two simpler baseline methods (SVM and random forest models on bag-of-words features), but those baselines outperform Guacho et al. in every test, suggesting Guacho et al. may not be appropriate for this setting or data and therefore the comparison is not strong.
 Their embedding and graph construction methods (GloVe and k-nn) are not the most sophisticated ones out there.

-Potential Uses: general semi-supervised ideas here might give good results with other more sophisticated methods.

 **5 sources of clickbaits you should know! using synthetic clickbaits to improve prediction and distinguish between bot-generated and human-written headlines (ASONAM long)**